Biden restores California’s power to set car emissions rules

 California Gov. Gavin Newson thanked the Biden administration “for righting the reckless wrongs of the Trump administration and recognizing our decades-old authority to protect Californians and our planet.”

-Restoration of the Clean Air Act waiver “is a major victory for the environment, our economy and the health of families across the country” and comes at a pivotal moment to address climate change, said Newsom, a Democrat.
+The EPA’s action “is a major victory for the environment, our economy and the health of families across the country” and comes at a pivotal moment to address climate change, said Newsom, a Democrat.
 “California looks forward to partnering with the Biden administration to make a zero-emission future a reality for all Americans.”

 Harold Wimmer, the lung association’s president and CEO, called climate change a health emergency.
 From degraded air quality due to wildfire smoke to increased ground-level ozone, or smog from carbon pollution, “climate change is harming the health of people across the country,” he said.

-The new bipartisan infrastructure law includes 500,000 new charging stations for electric cars and trucks.
-Fully electric vehicles, or EVs, represent just 2% of new vehicle sales in the U.S., but analysts expect that to rise rapidly in coming years.
+The new bipartisan infrastructure law includes $7.5 billion for a network of new charging stations for electric cars and trucks.
+Fully electric vehicles, or EVs, represent just 3% of new vehicle sales in the U.S., but analysts expect that to rise rapidly in coming years.
 Major automakers, including General Motors and Ford, are pledging billions to develop EVs and GM has gone so far as to announce a goal of ending gasoline-fueled passenger vehicles entirely by 2035.

+Biden’s sweeping environmental and social policy bill — stalled for months in the Senate — includes a $7,500 tax credit to buyers to lower the cost of electric vehicles, along with more money for EV chargers.

 The EPA in December raised vehicle mileage standards to significantly reduce greenhouse gas emissions, reversing a Trump-era rollback that loosened fuel efficiency standards.